lennyleadership/FenXiHuaXue_handbook/content/docs/61 Presentation Drafts/01_Sensitivity_LCMSMS.md

     <td><p>Mobile-Phase Composition:
     <br>1) The use of high-purity solvents and additives
     <br>2) The use of volatile buffers, acid modifier, or basic modifier.
 They can control over the ionization state of the target analytes
-    <br>3) Think about the balance between LC separation and ion suppression when considering modifier addition.
+    <br>3) Think about the balance between LC separation and ion suppression when considering modifier addition
     <br>4) The role of pH of mobile phase.
-1) enhance the ionization of the analytes; 2) stabilize the analytes;
+1) enhance the ionization of the analytes; 2) stabilize the analytes
+    <br>5)
     </p></td>
     <td><p>1-2)<a href = "https://www.chromatographyonline.com/view/lc-ms-sensitivity-practical-strategies-boost-your-signal-and-lower-your-noise" target="_blank" rel="noopener noreferrer">LC-GC: LC–MS Sensitivity: Practical Strategies to Boost Your Signal and Lower Your Noise</a>
     <br>3-4) p79, Analysis of Pesticides in Food and Environmental Samples, CRC Press, 2008, edited by José L. Tadeo